dotmpe/user-conf/doc/lib/class-uc.rst

   as arguments, if any.

 class-loaded <Class-name>
   Helper that checks if function class_<Class-name>_ has been defined.
+When relying on class-load, this implies the class 'load' hook has been invoked.

 class-loop
   This is main function used for all class-like call handler behavior.